ishwork/REACTMYSQL/README.md

 ## Project Overview

-This project demonstrates a complete user management system with create, read, and delete operations.
-It emphasizes modern React 19 patterns and best practices for data fetching and form handling.
+This project demonstrates a complete user management system with **full CRUD operations** (Create, Read, Update, Delete).
+It emphasizes modern React 19 patterns and best practices for data fetching and form handling using `useActionState` and the `use()` API.

 ## Screenshots